 Coatepeque Lake is an astonishing caldera volcano located near one of the best National Parks in El Salvador, Cerro Verde National Park.
 Because of its location and what it offers; this caldera is one of the most visited in the country.

 Some of the most popular activities are kayaking, boat trips, fishing, scuba diving, jet skis, and swimming.
-It’s necessary to mention that this area is considered as a quiet area; therefore, the vast majority of activities involves families or groups of friends enjoying the lake.
+It’s necessary to mention that this area is considered a quiet area; therefore, the vast majority of activities involve families or groups of friends enjoying the lake.

 Diving this waters is an option and a fun activity; however, there is no diving school in here, so arraignments need to be made before visiting the lake.